Paul Tangi Mhova Mkondo

 Paul Tangi Mhova Mkondo (23 December 1945 – 9 May 2013) was a Zimbabwean nationalist who was part of the first group of Gonakudzingwa restriction camp political prisoners.
 He was also a pioneer insurance executive, business magnate, academic, philanthropist, conservationist, pioneer Indigenous businessman and entrepreneur.

 Early life

 Mkondo was born of Karanga and Lemba heritage of the Shiri Hungwe Clan in 1945 in Fort Victoria, (now Masvingo).
+His Paternal Grandmother was a daughter of Chief Zimuto, one of the Ancient Royal Traditional Chieftainship from Masvingo.
 He was the third-born in a family of 18 children, and he was the second son of Tangi Mkondo.
 Paul grew up in Nerupiri Village in Gutu a district of Masvingo Province.
 He later moved with his father Tangi Mhova Mkondo, who was a farm manager, to Schoora Estate in Marandellas (now Marondera) in Mashonaland East Province.

 Education and training

 Mkondo did his Grade 1 to Grade 3 at Schoora Estate Primary School.
 After Grade 3, Mkondo moved to another farm in Wedza, which became known as Edridge (Duva) Estate, he worked as a stable boy looking after horses, later becoming the butler.
 During this time, his father Tangi Mhova Mkondo joined fellow migrants recruited by Witswatersrand Native Labour Association (WNLA/ WENELA) to work in the gold mines of Johannesburg, South Africa.
 This was in order to pay for the controversial hut tax imposed upon black Rhodesians by the colonial government, as traditional subsistence farming did not generate enough income to afford the tax.
 Mkondo had to work to support his mother and the rest of his siblings at a very young age.
 During the weekend he started weekend business of trading at the local market.
 He later went to the Chemhanza Mission in Wedza, a district of the Mashonaland East Province in 1957 to complete his primary education from Grade 4 to Grade 7.
 Mkondo then went to high school at the Tegwani Mission near Bulawayo in the Matabeleland South Province.
 At Tegwani Mission (now Thekwane High School), he met his fellow nationalists such as Canaan Banana and Edson Zvobgo.
 Mkondo was also classmates with union leader Gibson Sibanda.
 Mkondo led the biggest student protest against the Rhodesian Unilateral Declaration of Independence (UDI) in 1965.
 This resulted in him being black-listed and outlawed, resulting in him being one of the first political detainees at Gonakudzingwa Restriction camp alongside Joshua Nkomo.
 Mkondo, during summer, used to enjoy the Outward-Bound Camps, which were held at the Outward Bound Mountaineering Centre in Melsetter (now Chimanimani) in the Manicaland Province.
 He became a part-time instructor which helped him pay his Secondary Education.
 Mkondo during this time also trained individuals on bushcraft, scouting, and how to survive in the forest.